Return to home page

 State of the Union Addresses

-Janda also maintains his own site of all presidential State of the Union Addresses since1913.
+The American Presidency Project also provides all presidential State of the Union Addresses since 1913.
 Similar research might be done with these addresses.
 One undergraduate at Northwestern wrote her thesis on which president was most likely to make religious references in his State of the Union addresses.
 For the period she covered, it was Ronald Reagan by far.

 Global Terrorism, Domestic Order, and the United States